antonbezr/Min-Sudoku/README.md

 ## About

 Sudoku is a logic-based, combinatorial number-placement puzzle.
 In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.
+This application allows you to play Sudoku games with varying difficulty.
+Furthermore, there are many additional features implemented.

-## Features
+### Features

 1. **Dark/Light Mode** - Adjust the theme based on your preference/environment.
 2. **Easy, Medium, and Hard Difficulty** - Play at your preferred difficulty.